cs3157-borowski/guides/multipass_vscode.md

 ls ~/.ssh/id_ed25519.pub
 ```

-If it exists: Copy the content to your clipboard: (or manually copy it if `pbcopy` is not working)
+If it exists: copy the content to your clipboard: (or manually copy it if `pbcopy` is not working)

 ```bash
 cat ~/.ssh/id_ed25519.pub | pbcopy